Divar: Location

-The drive to the village is scenic, with paddy fields and wooded hills lacing the roadway, very typical of the Goan countryside.
+The drive to the village is less scenic than to be expected, with barren fields and small hills lacing the roadway, very atypical of the Goan countryside.

 Villages

 Initially, there were three Communidades in Divar : Piedade, São Matias (now Malar), Goathias.
 The Piedade Communidade was later sub-divided into two, Goltim and Navelim.

 According to legend, the original inhabitants of this island were people who once lived in Old Goa but had to desert during a disastrous pestilence that heavily decimated the population of Old Goa.

 Piedade (Goltim-Navelim)

 Spread at the bottom of a small forested hillock, Piedade, is a small typical Goan village.
 The Church of Our Lady of Compassion sits on top of this hillock overlooking the horizon.
 From the top of the hill, superb panoramic views of the surrounding countryside, including the meandering Mandovi river and Old Goa can be seen.
 Well maintained, elegant Portuguese villas can be seen dotting the island.
 The famous Bonderam festival is celebrated in Divar, on the fourth Saturday of August during the monsoon with great fanfare and attended by thousands of tourists and locals.
 In recent years, the inflow of non-Goans has changed the demographics, skyline and landscape of the village(s).